-If your life goals involve saving the planet, there has never been a better time to pursue a sustainability career.
-Here’s a look at three jobs that have both a bright outlook and a huge impact on sustainability — plus the UW Professional & Continuing Education programs that’ll help you land one of these roles.
+If your life goals involve saving the planet, consider a career that promotes sustainable development.
+Here’s a look at two jobs that have both a bright outlook and a huge impact on sustainability — plus the UW Professional & Continuing Education programs that can help you land one of these roles.

 Transportation Planner